Martha Jefferson: First lady of Virginia

 Martha Jefferson was First Lady of Virginia from 1779 to 1781, during the American Revolution.
 In that capacity, and in response to a request from Martha Washington, Mrs. Jefferson led a drive among the women of Virginia to raise funds and supplies for her state's militia in the Continental Army to the extent that her health permitted.
 The letter to James Madison's mother, Eleanor Conway Madison, is the only letter written by Martha Jefferson known to now exist.
 She published an appeal in the Virginia Gazette, announcing that collections would be taken in the churches.
 Nationally, the Ladies Association raised $300,000 to buy linen shirts for Washington's army.
-Mrs. Jefferson also contacted other prominent Virginians to raise funds for the troops, including Nelly Madison, mother of James Madison.

-Health problems and death
+Health problems

 Managing the Jefferson household became increasingly difficult for Martha Jefferson, who had endured at least one case of smallpox, may have had diabetes, and was weakened by her numerous pregnancies, which would ultimately kill her.
-She bore the stress of having to flee a British invasion of Richmond in early January 1781 and a raid on Monticello in June of that year, during which she had to travel with infant children, many of whom died.
-She was aware that the British were interested in capturing her or her husband.
+She fled Richmond ahead of advancing British forces in early January 1781, and also avoided a raid on Monticello in June of that year, being aware that the British were interested in capturing her or her husband.
+The baby, Lucy Elizabeth I, fell ill during the January evacuation and never recovered, dying in 1781 on April 15.

 Thomas limited his political service due to her health.
-Jefferson, in Philadelphia for the Second Continental Congress of 1776, which drafted the Declaration of Independence, wished to return to her as soon as possible.
+Jefferson was in Philadelphia for the Second Continental Congress in 1776, where he drafted the Declaration of Independence over a period of two weeks in June 1776.
+He wished to return to her as soon as possible.
 Thomas served as governor and in the House of Delegates in Virginia.
 He declined the offer to serve as the commissioner to France made by the Continental Congress while she was alive.

+Death

-The birth of their youngest child in May 1782 was reportedly the most difficult pregnancy for Mrs. Jefferson, having carried a very large baby.
-Edmond Randolph wrote in the month of her death that Thomas was "inconsolable" about Martha's declining health and pain."
+The birth of Lucy Elizabeth II, their youngest child, in May 1782 was reportedly the most difficult pregnancy for Mrs. Jefferson, since the infant was over 16 pounds at birth.
+Edmund Randolph wrote in the month of her death that Thomas was "inconsolable" about Martha's declining health and pain."

 Mrs. Jefferson's health worsened and she died on September 6, 1782, four months after the birth of her last child.

-She was buried at Monticello and her tombstone included the words from Thomas's perspective: "Torn from him by death" and "This monument of his love is inscribed".
+She was buried at Monticello and her tombstone was inscribed with words written by Thomas, the closing of which read: "Torn from him by death.
+September 6, 1782.
+This monument of his love is inscribed".

 So that her children would not grow up with stepmothers, Martha had asked Thomas Jefferson to never marry again, and he never did.
-Her request has been attributed to her own disagreeable relationships with her step-mothers.
+Her request has been attributed to her own disagreeable relationships with her stepmothers.
 At her death, she was 33; he was 39.

+Legacy

+Martha Jefferson was portrayed by Blythe Danner in the 1972 film 1776.